adexoludare/Password-Generator/README.md

+# Password Generator
+This app generate a secure password you can use. it was written in React a javascript libraries for front end development. the following react hook was used in the project
+## used React Hooks
+- useState
+- useCallback
+- useEffect
+- useRef
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.